apuruni/salesforce_http_client/README.md

 This gem provides a simple way to download report data from salesforce.com.
 It works well with any ruby applications, include such as Ruby on Rails.
+You can access salesfore.com using only your sales force login id (=email) and password.
+A security token is no need.

 ## Installation